mattermost/mattermost-developer-documentation/site/content/extend/plugins/best-practices.md

 See here for [server-specific best practices for plugins](/extend/plugins/server/best-practices/).
 Webapp-specific best practices are incoming.

+## How can a plugin enable its configuration through the System Console?

+Once a plugin is installed, Administrators have access to the plugin's configuration page in the __System Console > Plugins__ section.
+The configurable settings must first be defined in the plugin's manifest [setting schema](https://developers.mattermost.com/extend/plugins/manifest-reference/#settings_schema).
+The web app supports several basic pre-defined settings type, e.g. `bool` and `dropdown`, for which the corresponding UI components are provided in order to complete configuration in the System Console.

+These settings are stored within the server configuration under [`Plugins`] indexed by plugin ids.
+The plugin's server code can access their current configuration calling the [`getConfig`](https://developers.mattermost.com/extend/plugins/server/reference/#API.GetConfig) API call and can also make changes as needed with [`saveConfig`](https://developers.mattermost.com/extend/plugins/server/reference/#API.SaveConfig).

-## How can I create my own plugin setting?
+## How can a plugin define its own setting type?

-A plugin's admin settings are defined in the plugin's manifest [setting schema](https://developers.mattermost.com/extend/plugins/manifest-reference/#settings_schema).
-This includes any pre-defined types that the System Console UI currently supports.

-Additionally, a plugin could define their own type of setting with a corresponding custom user interface that will be displayed in the system console following the process below.
+A plugin could define its own type of setting with a corresponding custom user interface that will be displayed in the System Console following the process below.

 1. Define a `type: custom` setting in the plugins manifest `settings_schema`